queryluke/masseffect-5e-data/data/class-features/omni-shield-1.md

 * +1 AC.
 * If a creature within <me-distance length="5" /> of you is attacked, you may use your reaction to impose disadvantage on that attack.
-* As an action, you can make a melee weapon attack with your omni-shield.
+* You can make a melee weapon attack with your omni-shield.
 You are proficient with this attack and add your powercasting modifier to the attack and damage rolls.
 On a hit, it deals 1d12 bludgeoning damage and you may shove the creature <me-distance length="5" />.